AyoubIMAMI/Microservices_Oriented_Rocket_Simulation/README.md

 #### Services
 - *weather-service*: make sure the weather is safe across sites
   - Reply GO or NO-GO to the *mission-service* when it asks for the weather status before launching the rocket

+- *logs-service*: Records all mission logs
+ - Receive all logs from all services linked to the mission, then save them
+ - Allows access to the log history of each rocket for different missions

 - *mission-service*: overlook the whole mission